 Taking and Possession of Fish

-A person may not fish for a species (not even catch and release) during the closed season for that species on a given water.
+- A person may not fish for a species (even if immediately released) during the closed season for that species on a given water.
 Fish caught during the closed season must be unhooked and released immediately.
 They may not be handled for any other purpose, including taking a photo.

 - A person may not have in possession, or intentionally kill or injure fish other than the sizes specified and allowed for that species on a given water.

 - A person may not possess, kill or unnecessarily injure fish in excess of the daily limit for that species.

-- The fish an angler catches and immediately releases uninjured will not be counted as part of the daily limit for that species.
+- Any fish an angler catches and immediately releases uninjured will not be counted as part of the daily limit for that species.

 - A person may continue to fish for a species while in possession of a daily limit for that species provided all fish of that species subsequently caught are immediately returned to the water.
 See below for special provisions